 Geodrill operates a base in Anwiankwanta, Ghana, that includes office and housing facilities for some of the Company's workforce, as well as a workshop from which it constantly maintains and updates its rigs and equipment to the highest industry standards.
 This state-of-the-art workshop and supply base provides a centralized location for repair and storage of equipment and supplies, which in turn minimizes trucking, shipping and supply costs and allows the rigs to be mobilized to drill sites with minimal delay.
-The workshop includes manufacturing capabilities which allow the Company to minimize its reliance on supplier relationships in connection with certain essential consumables, thereby reducing price fluctuations and delays in delivery times that it might otherwise experience using external suppliers.
+The workshop includes manufacturing capabilities which allows the Company to minimize its reliance on supplier relationships in connection with certain essential consumables, thereby reducing price fluctuations and delays in delivery times that it might otherwise experience using external suppliers.
 The Company manufactures over 700 different consumable items in the workshop.
 The Company's high level of productivity per drill rig reflects the well maintained nature of its rigs.

-Geodrill also operates state-of-the-art workshops and supply bases in Ouagadougou, Burkina Faso, in Bouake, Cote d'Ivoire, in Bamako, Mali and in Chingola, Zambia.
+Geodrill also operates state-of-the-art workshops and supply bases in Bouake, Cote d'Ivoire, in Bamako, Mali, in La Serena, Chile and in Lima, Peru.

-The well resourced, strategically located operations bases in Ghana, Burkina Faso, Cote d'Ivoire, Mali and Zambia provide Geodrill with the ability to mobilize drill rigs, associated ancillary equipment and its skilled labour force within a few days of receiving a request from a client.
+The well resourced, strategically located operations bases in Ghana, Cote d'Ivoire, Mali, Chile and Peru provide Geodrill with the ability to mobilize drill rigs, associated ancillary equipment and its skilled labour force on a timely basis after receiving a request from a client.
 Additionally, the workshops reduce downtime if repairs or replacement parts are needed at the drill sites as the Company can fairly quickly reach most of its current customer sites.
 The workshops are also able to produce custom-built equipment that it uses to transport all supplies needed for different drill operations, thereby reducing the cost of transport and the number of mobilizations required for any particular program.
 The location of its operations bases also eliminates the need for multiple regional or branch offices or facilities for Geodrill's current operations.